 Winning Best Aviation Museum at the Airscene Awards in 2023, the Museum then entered into yet another historic year, with 2024 not only bringing a visit from HRH King Charles III, but also the culmination of Project Eagle with the installation of the Apache AH Mk1 helicopter, the only Museum in Europe to house the impressive airframe.

 To celebrate its 40th Anniversary, volunteers, staff, supporters and sponsors were invited to a celebratory evening at the Museum, where the team also launched their Silent Auction to raise funds for the independent charity.
 Funds raised will enable the Museum to continue to care for and grow their nationally significant collection, with a fabulous array of prizes donated to the Museum for the auction including an aerobatic flight in a Pitts Special, a day’s filming with TV presenter and motorcycle enthusiast Henry Cole and a visit to Anthony Honeyball Racing.
-The auction will run until Friday 11 October, and lots can be viewed HERE.
+The auction will run until Friday 11 October.

 Chief Executive of the Army Flying Museum, Lucy Johnson said: “It was wonderful to see so many people coming together at the Museum to celebrate the last 40 years.
 It has been an amazing year so far at the Museum and we are excited to see what the next decade brings.”